 If you want to become the best leader you can possibly be, providing positive feedback to your employees is a must if your goal is to keep them highly motivated and productive.

-Verbal praise is one way of doing it, however, rewarding your team in more practical manners will work miracles with their engagement and future performance!
+Verbal praise is one way of doing it.
+However, rewarding your team in a more practical manner will work miracles with their engagement and future performance!

-Always keep in mind that an excellent leader provides incentives and appreciates his team members for the effort they put in their work.
+Always keep in mind that an excellent leader provides incentives and appreciates his team members for their hard work.
 Therefore, you can reward them by giving them promotions or bonuses after difficult projects.